Award-Winning Philadelphia Criminal Defense Lawyers for Philadelphia, PA Identity Theft Charges

 Identity Theft charges may be brought by state, local, and federal prosecutors.
 Pennsylvania law specifically provides both the local District Attorney and the office of the Attorney General with concurrent jurisdiction to prosecute, meaning that the Attorney General shall have the authority to investigate and prosecute these cases where there is evidence that the violations involve more than one county or state.
 Further, in order to simplify the process of conducting a preliminary hearing in an Identity Theft case, the statute provides that hearsay may be used at a preliminary hearing.
 It states: "A report to a law enforcement agency by a person stating that the person's identifying information has been lost or stolen or that the person's identifying information has been used without the person's consent shall be prima facie evidence that the identifying information was possessed or used without the person's consent."
 Although this section allows for the use of police reports at preliminary hearings, it would likely be subject to hearsay and Confrontation Clause challenges at trial.

-- Identity Theft charges may be brought in a number of different locations.
-The locations where a prosecutor could bring charges include:
+Identity Theft charges may be brought in a number of different locations.
+The jurisdictions in which a prosecutor could bring charges include:

 - The place where a person possessed or used the identifying information of another without the other's consent to further any unlawful purpose.